daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ## Simulation

 Speaking of "signals" and "correlations", the user-item interaction matrix is exactly that.
-For whatever scenario you may find yourself in, these interactions follow some natural generative process.
-If we knew that process we wouldn't need any models to begin with!
+In practice, the interactions we observe follow some natural generative process.
+If we knew that process we wouldn't need a model.

-Let's drive this point accross by generating a simulated interaction matrix by stacking harmonics (integer multiple increasing frequencies) of a 5Hz [square wave] sampled at 1000 Hz.
+Let's generate a synthetic interaction matrix by stacking [square waves].
+Here's what a $5$ Hz square wave sampled at $1000$ Hz looks like.

 ![square_wave]

+We'll build an interaction matrix by stacking $24$ harmonics (integer multiple increasing frequencies) of a $1$ Hz square wave carelessly sampled (because we just after *some* pattern) at
+$24$ Hz to produce either a pleasant or frustrating pattern induced by aliasing artifacts.
 By clipping the stacked signals to the $[0, 1]$ range, we end up with a bitmap, that is our interaction matrix.

 ```python
 import numpy as np